4rkal/blog/content/posts/linux.md

 The core difference between Linux and other mainstream desktop operating systems (windows, macOS) is the fact that it is **free and open source**.
 This allows it to be:
 1. **Highly performant** - Linux is often faster and more efficient than its counterparts.
 2. **Free from spyware and ads** -  Unlike Windows 11 which is [adding ads to the start menu](https://www.theverge.com/2024/4/24/24138949/microsoft-windows-11-start-menu-ads-recommendations-setting-disable)
-3. **Arguably more secure** - Being opensource often makes it more secure
+3. **Arguably more secure** - Being open source often makes it more secure
 4. **[Endlessly customizable](https://www.reddit.com/r/unixporn/)**
 5. **Completely free forever** - Because it is published under a free and open source GPL license.
 6. and much much more